Non-Hermitian topological phases and dynamical quantum phase transitions: A generic connection: Theory

 \section{Theory}

-In this section, we introduce a generic class of non-Hermitian lattice models and describing the topological characterizations of their bulk states in Subsec.~\ref{subsec:NHTPs}.
+In this section, we introduce a generic class of non-Hermitian lattice models and describing the topological characterization of its bulk states in Subsec.~\ref{subsec:NHTPs}.
 In Subsec.~\ref{subsec:DQPTs}, we introduce relevant quantities to characterize DQPTs in 1D non-Hermitian systems, and establish their connections with the underlying topological properties of the system.